Highlights

 Day 7: Transfer to Hoi An

 Then you'll continue on to Hoi An.
 Sitting on the Thu Bon River, this historic city was a major trading port with the West from the 15th through the 19th centuries, attracting merchants from around the globe.
 Its international legacy is represented in the assortment of architectural styles in Hoi An's Ancient Town.
-Upon arrival, you'll transfer to your hotel and will have the rest of the night free.
+Upon arrival, you'll transfer to your hotel and have the rest of the night free.

 Day 8: Hoi An City & Food Tour